vmware/vic-product/installer/DESIGN.md

 _TODO_ Add reference service to repo

+- A component SHOULD be delivered as a Docker container or Docker Compose application with Compose file version 3.3 or less

+  If the version of Compose file is less than 3.3 and causes integration issues, the component team MUST update the Compose file to be compatible

 - Configuration of a service SHOULD take place in `ExecStartPre` statement(s) of the component unit

   This simplifies the service's units, but means that the configuration step needs to be designed